 Celebration in the Oaks

-Hop a ride on the train to see a 25-acre wonderland of festive holiday lights draped in ancient live oak trees.
-Celebration in the Oaks in City Park is held nightly November 29-January 1 (it’s closed Christmas Eve and New Year's Eve).
+Drive your car through a 25-acre wonderland of festive holiday lights draped in ancient live oak trees.
+Celebration in the Oaks in City Park is held nightly November 25-January 2 (it’s closed Christmas Eve and New Year's Eve).
 It’s a magical experience the whole family will love.